rockstor/rockstor-doc/reinstall/reinstall.rst

 **not blank** it is necessary to take a few more steps within the installer to prepare the **system disk**.

+Prior to starting your reinstall, if you have a working installatin you may want to :ref:`Create a Configuration Backup <config_backup>` and download and save the file so you can :ref:`restore that configuration <config_restore>` after the reinstall is complete.

 .. _wiping_disk:

 Wiping the system disk